 Volunteer as an English teacher

 Would this people learn anything from me?
 Absolutely!
 May I learn from them?
 Gladly I would say again ABSOLUTELY!!!
-My point here is: if we can both learn from each other and create positive impacts in communities and environment why not forget about the pay check and go for it?
-At the age of 42 and after have lived in many countries and seeing a lot of changes particularly in Europe where I was born I can easily say that we have to commit to development and never for exploration.
+My point here is: if we can both learn from each other and create positive impacts in communities and environment why not forget about the paycheck and go for it?
+At the age of 42 and after having lived in many countries and seeing a lot of changes particularly in Europe where I was born I can easily say that we have to commit to development and never for exploitation.
 So even though a company or non-profit is willing to help you connecting into amazing lifetime opportunities think that “business” is made out of two parts: YOU and THE COMMUNITY and you should never pay for it.
 I’m open to discussion if you’ve a different perspective.
-If I get no answers I’ll point out every single one with weird offers.

 Heart for change volunteering in Colombia

 TEACH!
 TRAVEL!
 EXPLORE!
 ENJOY!
 But mostly connect, connect and connect…I’ve spoken to people all over the world.
-Ask for help and advice anytime.
+Ask for help and advice all the time.

 Get TEFL Certified.
 Teach English Abroad.
 Experience the World.